mapbox/mason/README.md

 Some packages ship with operating systems or can be easily installed with operating-specific package managers.
 For example, `libpng` is available on most systems and the version you're using doesn't really matter since it is mature and hasn't added any significant new APIs in recent years.

-The following `script.sh` contains the script code for packaging your system's `libpng`.
-(Note: To understande this code, make sure to review the [Script structure](#script-structure) section.)
+The following `script.sh` contains the script code for packaging your system's `libpng`. _Note: To understande this code, make sure to review the [Mason scripts](#mason-scripts) section._

 ```bash
 #!/usr/bin/env bash